ChartsCSS/ChartsCSS.org/src/components/colors.md

 </template>
 </code-example>

 **Note:** With small data tables it's an acceptable method but with large tables it's a not a recommended practice.
-Keep reading to learn how to change global colors.
+Keep reading to learn how to [change global colors](#change-global-colors).

 ## Change Global Colors

 The framework has a set of 10 default color repeating themselves.
-You can override those colors to create your custom theme.
+You can override those colors to create your own custom theme.

 ```css
 #my-chart {